tylertrimble/viswaternet/docs/examples.rst

    :scale: 100 %
    :alt: Basic network layout

-5. Customize the basic network plot
+5. Customize the basic network plot by changing the location of the legend, color of the tank marker, and pump line style.

 .. code:: python